-- Measures implemented to reduce the electricity portion of the footprint: - Reduce consumption.
+- Change: the electricity carbon footprint decreased in 2023 under the combined impact of efforts to reduce consumption (7% reduction in kWh consumed) and the use of low-carbon electricity (18% of kWh consumed). - Measures implemented to reduce the electricity portion of the footprint: - Reduce consumption.
 For several years now, the Group has been working to reduce its electricity consumption.
-Given market tension and in line with its environmental commitments, the Group moved up a gear in 2023 by launching the Watt'sDown program, which enables sites to assess their position and earmark projects for implementation.
-Examples of projects implemented: - Installation of Energisme software to measure hourly consumption at the sites where ID Logistics is responsible for this item.
-This initiative was launched in France, rolled out in Spain and Portugal in 2021 and will continue to be progressively extended across the entire Group. - A lighting upgrade program (low-energy fittings followed by installation of LED lighting) combined with the installation of motion and brightness sensors is yielding positive results (over 90% of surfaces in Poland, 75% in Spain and 60% in France are now fitted with LED lighting). - The Group is installing lithium-ion batteries (France, Poland, Spain and Brazil), which offer lower electricity consumption and improved safety of use. - Decarbonization of Group electricity mix - In addition to regulatory requirements, when the contract term permits or in building projects managed by the Group, the Group installs renewable energy generation equipment: in 2022, the Group installed 85,000 sqm of solar panels in Benelux, while Brazil installed nearly 890 MWh of production capacity at the Jundai sites. - The Group has also signed contracts for the supply of renewable electricity, with guarantee of origin certificates, for 47,836 MWh (18% of Group consumption) in Argentina, the Netherlands, Spain, Germany and Brazil.
+Given market tension and in line with its environmental commitments, the Group moved up a gear in 2023 by launching the Watt'sDown program, which enables

+- sites to assess their position and earmark projects for implementation. - Installation of software to manage hourly energy consumption at the sites where ID Logistics is responsible for this item.
+Launched in France in 2021, the scheme has been rolled out at 23 sites since then.
+In Germany, one site introduced a similar system and recorded a 40% saving in energy (gas and electricity) in 2023 compared to the previous year. - A lighting upgrade program (low-energy fittings followed by installation of LED lighting) combined with the installation of motion and brightness sensors is yielding positive results (over 90% of surfaces in Poland, 79% in Spain and 60% in France are now fitted with LED lighting). - Lithium-ion batteries have been installed across all or part of the forklift fleet (Spain, Poland, Germany, United States and Brazil), enabling a 30% reduction in electricity consumption while improving operator safety. - Decarbonization of Group electricity mix - Over and above regulatory requirements, where contract duration allows or during building construction for which it acts as project manager, the Group installs renewable energy production equipment: in 2023, 1,772 MWh of electricity was produced and self-consumed at our logistics sites. - The Group has also signed contracts for the supply of renewable electricity, with guarantee of origin certificates, for 41,264 MWh (17% of Group consumption) in Argentina, the Netherlands, Spain, Germany and Brazil.
 The Group will continue to extend such contracts to other countries in the coming years.